krishnaIndia/maidsafe_vault/README.md

 #Overview

 An autonomous network capable of data storage/publishing/sharing as well as computation, value transfer (crypto currency support) and more.
-Please see below for a more detailed description of the operations involved in data storage.
+Please see below for a more detailed description of the operations involved in data storage

 #Todo